ha/fraggle/README.md

   Fraggle has mechanisms to gracefully deal with connection loss.
 They are:

-*Monitoring cluster activity*

-  Fraggle monitors new Doozer nodes that come and go.
-This enables Fraggle to keep an up-to-date list of available nodes it can connect to in the case of a connection loss.

 *Resend / Connection loss*

   When a connection is lost and Fraggle successfully reconnects to another